The coaching service and the information I rant about HERE are not for everyone.

 For those, moderation doesn’t exist.

 The most common ones are those who come here after having tried healthcare.
-Sometimes for a couple of years, sometimes ten – fifteen, sometimes just once and sometimes A LOT, regardless there’s no success what so ever, and they come here as a more or less ruined.
+Sometimes for a couple of years, sometimes for ten or fifteen.
+They might have tried to solve things elsewhere just once, or sometimes A LOT.
+But it seems as if people who end up with me are those where the small and easy intervention didn’t help, so they come to me as more or less ruined.

 It’s not uncommon to:

 Walk in the door and cry most of the first visit (except for unreasonable amounts here and there in everyday life).

 Be depressed and gather 25+ points when doing a MADRS-S test.

 Be bothered by the entire body aching; it’s not even uncommon to be able to create a long list of things that hurt covering the area between the top of the head, as in tension headache and the soles of the feet.